sssBless/things-market/README.md

   ## Questions

-  If you have any questions about the project you can reach out to me via email or GitHub with the information below.
+  If you have any questions about the project you can reach out to me via GitHub with the information below.

   >GitHub : [sssBless](https://github.com/sssBless)